Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 Bruce Brown Insights vs. the Suns

-- Defensively, the Suns are sixth in the NBA, conceding 111.6 points per contest.
+- Defensively, the Suns are sixth in the NBA, allowing 111.6 points per game.

-- On the glass, the Suns are 11th in the NBA, giving up 42.9 rebounds per game.
+- The Suns concede 42.9 rebounds per contest, ranking 11th in the NBA.

-- The Suns give up 23.4 assists per contest, third-ranked in the league.
+- Allowing 23.4 assists per contest, the Suns are the third-ranked squad in the league.

-- Allowing 11.4 made 3-pointers per game, the Suns are the third-ranked team in the league.
+- Looking at 3-pointers, the Suns have given up 11.4 makes per contest, third in the NBA.

 Bruce Brown vs. the Suns